 The home of the William H. Miller III Department of Physics & Astronomy, the Bloomberg Center, offers many facilities available to students, members of the Johns Hopkins community, outside companies and institutions, and the general public.
 These facilities are listed below in alphabetical order.

 Bloomberg Center Management

-Building management contacts, information about obtaining keys and building FAQs can be found on the PHA Intranet website.
+Building management contacts, information about obtaining keys and building FAQs can be found on the Bloomberg Center Managment page.

-A full list of classroom information along with reserving a classroom in Bloomberg Center is found on PHA Intranet website.
+A listing of classroom information is available along with information on reserving a classroom in Bloomberg Center.

 Johns Hopkins Instrument Development Group (IDG)